MicrosoftDocs/azure-devops-docs/docs/billing/faq-billing-setup.md

 ####Q: What happens if my credit card expires?

-A: Your VSTS account goes back to the free monthly limits, but you'll keep any paid users or team services until next month.
+A: Your VSTS account goes back to the free monthly limits, but you'll keep any paid users or VSTS until next month.
 Your Azure subscription will eventually become disabled, but fixing this issue reactivates your subscription and restores your account's paid settings.